nextgis/docs_ngweb/source/admin_tasks.rst

 .. _ngw_CSS:

-How to change the look of NextGIS Web
+Customization of NextGIS Web outlook
 ---------------------------------------

 You can customize the look of NextGIS Web, including logos, backgrounds, header and buttons colors etc., with a little bit of CSS magic: